JuanCaicedo/blog-post-dafts/css-unit-testing.md

 ## Refactoring, with tests

-All systems trends towards complexity.
-In other words, overtime all projects build up [techincal debt](https://www.techopedia.com/definition/27913/technical-debt).
+All systems trend towards complexity.
+In other words, over time all projects build up [techincal debt](https://www.techopedia.com/definition/27913/technical-debt).
 I find refactoring to be one of the most valuable things a software engineer can